jschorr/dirw-class/examples/docker-compose/Instructions.md

 > exit
 ```

+Discussion Questions:

 * Try the `mongo` command via the `commander` container again *without* the port number.
 What happens and why?
 * Look at `docker network ls`.
 There is one listed as `docker-compose_default` - why?
+* Please look at the `mongodb.yml` Docker Compose file.
+Why is this setup is pretty dangerous?
+Note that since there
+  are no mounted volumes for the data itself, we could lose data if a member node crashed and replication hadn't
+  completed.
+Remember, it's critical to *not* count on a container to store state.
+How would we rectify this?

 ### Real-life